 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LV[he_is]_winking in/on/at/with_eyes_his[fn][fn] [he_is]_scraping in/on/at/with_feet_his[fn][fn] [he_is]_pointing in/on/at/with_fingers_his.
+OET-LV [he_is]_winking in/on/at/with_eyes_his[fn][fn] [he_is]_scraping in/on/at/with_feet_his[fn][fn] [he_is]_pointing in/on/at/with_fingers_his.

 6:13 Note: Marks a place where we agree with BHQ against BHS in reading L.